Verifiable Quantum Advantage without Structure: Introduction

 To make matters worse, for the known $\NP$ search problems with plausible quantum advantage, the classical hardness is widely believed to be a much stronger assumption than $\P\neq\NP$, since the problems have significant algebraic structure and are not believed to be $\NP$-complete.
 In particular, all $\NP$ search problems we are aware of yielding a super-polynomial quantum advantage rely on \emph{Cryptomania} tools~\cite{Impagliazzo95}, in the sense that their classical hardness can be used to build public key encryption.\footnote{Matrix group membership includes discrete logarithms as a special case.
 For a public key system based on Pell's equations, see~\cite{EPRINT:Padhye06}.} This puts the assumptions needed for an $\NP$ quantum advantage quite high in the assumption hierarchy.

-\paragraph{Quantum speed-ups and structure.} The above tasks demonstrating speed-ups, both relativized and non-relativized, all have one thing in common: significant ``structure.''
+\paragraph{Quantum speed-ups and structure.} The above tasks demonstrating speed-ups, both oracular and non-oracular, all have one thing in common: significant ``structure.''
 It is natural to wonder whether such structure is necessary.
-In the oracle-free non-relativized setting, a natural interpretation of this question could be if Minicrypt assumptions---those that give symmetric key but not public key cryptography---can be used to give a quantum advantage.
+In the non-oracular setting, a natural interpretation of this question could be if Minicrypt assumptions---those that give symmetric key but not public key cryptography---can be used to give a quantum advantage.
 Minicrypt assumptions, such as the one-wayness of SHA2, lack the algebraic structure needed in typical super-polynomial quantum speed-ups.
 In the oracle setting, this could mean, for example, proving unconditional quantum advantage relative to a uniformly \emph{random} oracle, which is generally seen as beeing structure-less.

 Prior work on this topic could be interpreted as negative.
-As observed above, all non-relativizing $\NP$ problems demonstrating quantum advantage imply, or are closely related to problems that imply, public key cryptography.
+As observed above, all non-oracular $\NP$ problems demonstrating quantum advantage imply, or are closely related to problems that imply, public key cryptography.
 In the random oracle setting, the evidence is even stronger.
 The most natural problems to reason about---one-wayness and collision resistance of the random oracle, and generalizations---provably only have a polynomial quantum advantage~\cite{BBBV97,AS04,Yuen14,Zhandry15}.
 Additional evidence is given by Aaronson and Ambanis~\cite{AA14}, who build on work of Beals et al.~\cite{FOCS:BBCMW98}.
 They consider the following conjecture, dating back to at least 1999:

 \begin{quote}\begin{conjecture}[Paraphrased from \cite{AA14}] Let $Q$ be a quantum algorithm with \emph{Boolean} output that makes $T$ queries to a random oracle $\oracle$, and let $\epsilon,\delta>0$.
 Then there exists a deterministic classical algorithm $C$ that makes $\poly(T,1/\epsilon,1/\delta)$ queries, such that